xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Added check on compulsory configuration variables
  - .recovery file renamed .recoveryavg tp specify the datapath it belongs to
  - Changed recovery policy from always showing a sample in the webapp if the counter if not too old, independently form how old the sample average is
- - Check malicious check if it is working correctly (TBD)
+ - Improved resistance of malicious check errors due to channel misallignment
- - Add recovery for detection presence datapath (TBD)
+ - Add recovery for detection presence datapath (IP)

 **CHANGELOG TO v0.6.0:**